sabi-31/My_Perfect_Arch-linux/README.md

 chattr +C /mnt/var
 ```

-I will mount the @mozilla, @ssh, @snapshots and @home-snapshots subvolumes, later in the guide.
+I will mount the @mozilla, @ssh, @games, @snapshots and @home-snapshots subvolumes, later in the guide.

 <br>